sofimukhtar/Smart-Invigilation-System-for-offline-Exams/README.md

 This model achieves high accuracy in identifying specific activities such as cheating and normal behavior in exam halls.

 **Features******
-Model: YOLOv8 for object detection
+Model: YOLOv8 for object detection.
 Dataset: Custom exam dataset (xamDataSetv2)
 Preprocessing: Grayscale padding, adaptive anchor calculation, and mosaic augmentation.